 Use Search... to easily find the requested stock.
-Partial search is available - enter a sequence of characters and all stocks which contain that sequence will be listed.
+A partial search is available - enter a sequence of characters and all stocks which contain that sequence will be listed.
 If the selected stock is not compatible with the selected printer, a warning appears.
-Previously selected stock becomes active again (if it was defined) allowing the printing to continue.
+The previously selected stock becomes active again (if it was defined) allowing the printing to continue.